Lower Island Track and Field Championship

 - There are 8 aggregate perpetual Trophies – one for each age group in boys and girls plus one over-all, and one runner up

 - There will also be individual awards for athletes in each age group.
-These include: Highest Aggregate (Track + Field) for grade 9 and juniors, Outstanding Sr Girls’ Track, Outstanding Sr. Girls’ Field, Outstanding Sr Boys’ Track, Outstanding Sr. Boys’ Field
+These include: Highest Aggregate (Track + Field) for juniors and seniors, Outstanding Sr Girls’ Track, Outstanding Sr. Girls’ Field, Outstanding Sr Boys’ Track, Outstanding Sr. Boys’ Field